mas-bandwidth/gafferongames/content/post/sending_and_receiving_packets.md

             // process packet
         }

-As you can see its much simpler than using BSD sockets directly.
+As you can see it's much simpler than using BSD sockets directly.

 As an added bonus the code is the same on all platforms because everything platform specific is handled inside the socket and address classes.